bruceravel/demeter/documentation/Athena/bkg/kweight.rst

    :target: ../_images/clamp_mu.png
    :width: 100%

-   EuTiO\ :sub:`3` Ti K-edge data with the background subtracted using a :procparam:`kweight` of 1 and a high-end spline clamp of :quoted:`none`.
+   EuTiO\ :sub:`3` Ti K-edge data with the background subtracted using a :procparam:`kweight` of 1 and a high-end spline clamp of :guilabel:`none`.
 Note that the end of the spline deviates significantly from the end of the data.

 .. _fig-clamp_chi:

 .. figure::  ../../_images/clamp_chi.png